 There is no limit on numbers for this seminar.

-Teaching with 21st Century (ATL) Skills in Mind
+Teaching with 21st C (ATL) Skills in Mind

 Each topic can stand alone as a short workshop or can be built together into a maximum of three full days of workshop delivery.
 Schools are encouraged to build their own programme out of the topics listed below and to consult thoroughly with Lance before delivery to make sure that their programme meets their specific needs.